GPrackmodules/GPrackmodules/docs/ChainedMixer.md

 <h2>Channel Module</h2>

+Use this module to provide input signals to the mixer.

+Up to 16 Channel modules can be part of one chain of mixer modules.
+Any additional modules, counting from left to right, will be non-functional.

 <h3>Sockets</h3>

 This module has two sockets for a mono or stereo input signal.
+The input sockets accept signals from polyphonic cables and sum together all polyphonic channels before feeding them into the internal monophonic mixing.

 <h3>Parameters</h3>